Frequently Asked Questions

-Please note charges can change at any time, for the latest information please visit Fidelity through your online pension account.
-Once logged in, go to ‘My Investment Options’ and select the Fidelity website.
+Please note charges can change at any time, for the latest information please visit Fidelity.

 The Company currently meets all administration charges.
 However, the Trustees reserve the right to introduce charges for members who make frequent changes.
 In unusual circumstances (such as when many people want to move out of a particular fund), switching funds may incur indirect costs.
 This is because investment managers can reflect the costs of buying and selling assets in the fund’s pricing.

 Pension rights are normally taken into account as part of a couple’s assets.
 There are a number of options available to the court in dealing with pension rights.
 We will comply with any instructions from the court.
-If you need more divorce related pension information, please contact AskHR.
+If you need more divorce related pension information, please contact the Member Services Team.

 The Trustees’ role is to run the whole of the Siemens Benefits Scheme, making decisions on behalf of members, ensuring that the Plan is operated in accordance with the rules and within the law.
 The Trustees are also responsible for monitoring the investment funds available in the Investor Plan and making changes to these where appropriate.
 However, as a member of this Plan, it’s up to you to choose how much you contribute and how you invest your contributions within the range of options available to you.

-If your complaint cannot be resolved by AskHR, there is a two-stage formal process for resolving disputes:
+If your complaint cannot be resolved by the Member Services Team, there is a two-stage formal process for resolving disputes:

-1 - Write to the Secretary to the Trustees at Pension Services, AskHR, PO Box 9011, Poole, BH12 9HW.
+1 - Write to the Secretary to the Trustees at Pension Services, PO Box 131, Blyth, NE24 9FB.
 You will receive a response within a month.

 2 - If you are not satisfied with the Secretary’s decision, you can write to the Trustees at the above address.
 You must write within six months of the Secretary’s decision.
 Your complaint will be considered at a board meeting and these are held quarterly.
 You will receive a letter following the meeting explaining the outcome.
 So, when you can expect a response depends on when your complaint is received.